 At the ADD Centre we work with clients who experience the following Symptoms/Disorders:

-• ADHD (Inattention, Impulsivity, Hyperactivity) (link to ADHD)
+• ADHD (Inattention, Impulsivity, Hyperactivity) (link coming soon)

 The ADD Centre offers psychoeducational testing performed by Dr. Lynda Thompson, a registered psychologist